 Particle size influences the air dispersion of particulate emissions and the subsequent behavior of particulates once inhaled.
-MILDOS-AREA is able to evaluate up to four different particle sizes associated with a single source term.
+MILDOS4 is able to evaluate up to four different particle sizes associated with a single source term.
 For source terms involving particulates (i.e., releases other than just radon), a particle distribution set is assigned by selecting the appropriate set in an input drop-down list.
 A distribution set consists of four different particle sizes and their fractional contributions to the entire source release.
-(The fractional contributions must total 1).
-Only one group of four particle sizes is shared by all sources, in combination with three sets of relative combinations, as seen in the "Particle Distribution Sets" group in the lower right in Figure 6-1.
-Table 6-2 summarizes the default particle distribution sets in MILDOS-AREA.
+(The fractional contributions from all four particle sizes in each distribution set must total 1.)
+In addition, each distribution set represents one particle density that may be adjusted by the user.
+For ground deposition, a deposition velocity is associated with each particle size.
+The role of particle density in deposition is much less than the role of size, and is taken into account if the settling velocity exceeds the deposition velocity for larger and heavier particulates (see Section 3.1.3).
+The characteristics for each distribution set are defined in the "Particle Distribution Sets" group in the lower right in Figure 6-1.
+Table 6-2 summarizes the default particle distribution sets in MILDOS4.